Efficient implementation of quantum signal processing via the adiabatic-impulse model: Abstract

 \section{Abstract}

-Here we investigate analogy between quantum signal processing (QSP) and the adiabatic-impulse model (AIM) in order to implement the QSP algorithm with fast quantum logic gates.
-QSP is an algorithm that uses single-qubit dynamics to perform a polynomial function transformation.
-AIM effectively describes the evolution of a two-level quantum system under strong external driving field.
-We can map parameters from QSP to AIM to implement QSP-like evolution with non-adiabatic, high-amplitude external drives.
-By choosing AIM parameters that control non-adiabatic transition parameters (such as driving amplitude~$A$, frequency $\omega$, and signal timing), one can achieve polynomial approximations and increase robustness in quantum circuits.
-The analogy presented here between QSP and AIM can be useful as a way to directly implement the QSP algorithm on quantum systems and obtain all the benefits from the fast Landau-Zener-Stückelberg-Majotana (LZSM) quantum logic gates.
+We investigate an analogy between quantum signal processing (QSP) and the adiabatic-impulse model (AIM) in order to implement the QSP algorithm with fast quantum logic gates.
+QSP is an algorithmic technique that uses single-qubit dynamics to perform a polynomial function transformation.
+The adiabatic-impulse model effectively describes the evolution of a two-level quantum system under a strong external driving field.
+We can map parameters from QSP to the AIM to implement a QSP-like evolution with non-adiabatic, high-amplitude external drives.
+By choosing the AIM driving parameters that control the non-adiabatic transition parameters (such as driving amplitude~$A$, frequency $\omega$, and signal timing), one can achieve polynomial approximations and increase robustness in quantum circuits.
+The analogy between QSP and AIM presented here can be useful as a way to directly implement the QSP algorithmic technique on quantum systems.
+And show the benefits from fast Landau-Zener-Stückelberg-Majorana (LZSM) quantum logic gates in comparison with usual resonance driving gates in IBM-Q quantum processors.